JMariadlcs/NFT-IPFS/README.md

 # NFT-IPFS

+This is a random NFT collection creation from a Chainlink Hackaton Spring 2022 workshop which is implemented by using Solidity and Hardhat.

 ## Objetives
-1. Create NFT Collection
+1. Create NFT Collection ✅
-2. Each NFT has a "rarity"
+2. Each NFT has a "rarity" ✅
-3. Users pay for minting random NFTs
+3. Users pay for minting random NFTs ✅

 ## Requirements for creating similar projects from scratch
 - Start hardhat project: